Gretchenchen/Gretchenchen/README.md

 <h1 align="center"> Hi, I am Gretchen  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40px"></h1>

 I am pursuing a Computer Programming diploma at Algonquin College to obtain a junior developer position after graduation.
-Passionate about bridging the gap between development and design with a focus on front-end and user experience.
+Passionate about bridging the gap between development and design with a focus on front-end and user interface.
 Coding is fun, and I'll keep trying!